alexheretic/spin-sleep/README.md

 ```

 ### LoopHelper
-For controlling & report rates (e.g. game FPS) this crate provides `LoopHelper`.
+For controlling & report rates (e.g., game FPS) this crate provides `LoopHelper`.
 A `SpinSleeper` is used to maximise
 sleeping accuracy.

 ```rust